 This house has been designed with every comfort in mind.
 You will be welcomed with a selection of local treats, beds crisp and welcoming, just a stones throw from the beautiful market town of Cowbridge, home of delis, wine bars, boutiques and vintage emporiums.
 You can get out and about or just settle into some rest and relaxation at the farm and take a stroll through the fields and local forest.

-Bunny Barn is an indulgent retreat, the perfect antidote to the rat race with so much to offer.
+Bunny Farm is an indulgent retreat, the perfect antidote to the rat race with so much to offer.
 From the roaring wood-burning fires to curl up in front of, to the inviting salt hot tub under the apple trees.
 Play table tennis and find other amusements in the games room or trampoline or yoga on the lawn.
 There really is so much to do that you won’t wish to leave.

 Cowbridge calling, you’ll bring your family and friends here to gather over dinner cooked in the Aga, croquet and cricket in summer, walks and warming fires in winter.